Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us08/01.requirements-engineering/Readme.md

 > **Question:** What information will appear on the final list regarding the vehicle,besides the needing for check-up?
 >
-> **Answer:** Data that allow to identify the vehicle like Plate, brand and modle, as well as, the data that allowed to select/insert te vehicle in the list, number of kms, frequecny of checkup and the last checkup.
+> **Answer:** Data that allow to identify the vehicle like Plate, brand and model, as well as, the data that allowed to select/insert the vehicle in the list, number of kms, frequency of checkup and the last checkup.

 > **Question:** Can the vehicles get placed automatically on a list or the one listing has to be the FM?
 >